hardliner66/git-clone-here/README.md

 # git-clone-here

-allows even easier cloning for windows users
+Allows even easier cloning for windows users

+- adds Git Clone Here to context menu
+- gets repo link from clipboard

+## Open the .reg file and it's ready to use!